Free or Cheap Dental Care: Beautiful Smiles for the Uninsured?

 There are also a lot of behind-the-scenes factors that drive up costs, and over which individual dentists have little or no control.

-According to Dr. Erin Isaac, a pediatric dentist in Pittsburgh, signing a contract to become an in-network provider with an insurance company may make dental care more affordable for patients, but it comes at a cost to the provider.
+According to Dr. Erin Issac, a pediatric dentist in Pittsburgh, signing a contract to become an in-network provider with an insurance company may make dental care more affordable for patients, but it comes at a cost to the provider.

-“In-network provider fees are slashed dramatically, often by up to 50%,” Isaac explains.
+“In-network provider fees are slashed dramatically, often by up to 50%,” Issac explains.
 “That may not seem like a problem, but it severely limits the quality of materials that can be used — dental material can be extremely pricey, and the better materials definitely have a bigger price tag.”

 For instance, there are a variety of materials for dental fillings, like gold, porcelain, silver amalgam or composite resin.
 Each option, of course, varies in cost and comes with specific pros and cons.
 In-network dentists may not be able to offer you the pricier options — even if it they are more suited to your needs.

-Isaac notes another major drawback to charging lower in-network fees — the quality of patient care can also suffer.
+Issac notes another major drawback to charging lower in-network fees — the quality of patient care can also suffer.